bjorniuppsala/iar-zephyr-fixes/Details on zephyr build process.md

 ### application partitions, app_smem, gen_app_partitions.py
 Getting the alignment right both APP_SHARED_ALIGN so that both _app_smem_start  and _app_smem_end and ensuring that each partition's part_start and _part_end are aligned to SMEM_PARTITION_ALIGN requires some more tinkering.
 Both of these macros are #defined into . = ALIGN(something) or even two consequtive ones.
 This is ofcourse not possible to use with ilink, so we need some other variable that either gen_app_partitions.py or the generator itself can handle.
-With the £variables£ it is easy enough to give access to the values, but the logic from each ld-skeleton/toolchain must be modified to generate those definitions into e.g. autoconf.h
+With the @variables@ it is easy enough to give access to the values, but the logic from each ld-skeleton/toolchain must be modified to generate those definitions into e.g. autoconf.h

 How do we get the choice of LINKER_APP_SMEM_UNALIGNED done?
 It seems to be -D defined by the cmake scripts just when generating pass 0.